Colorado HOA Documents: State Rules Every Closer Should Know

 Insurance Issues in Colorado

-Colorado has experienced significant wildfire risk, and HOA insurance costs in wildfire-prone areas have increased dramatically.
-The Marshall Fire in December 2021 destroyed over 1,000 structures in Boulder County, many in HOA communities.
+Wildfire risk has reshaped HOA insurance in Colorado.
+The Marshall Fire in December 2021 destroyed over 1,000 structures in Boulder County, many of them in HOA communities.
+The insurance market hasn't been the same since.

 The Buyer's Perspective

-For buyers moving to Colorado from states with less HOA regulation, a few things stand out:
+If you're buying in Colorado and coming from a state with less HOA regulation, a few things will surprise you.

-Costs add up.
-HOA assessments plus metro district taxes plus property taxes can create a significant monthly obligation.
-In some new developments along the Front Range, the combined monthly cost (HOA + metro district + property tax) can be $600-$1,000+ before the mortgage payment.
+Costs add up fast.
+HOA assessments plus metro district taxes plus property taxes can create a serious monthly obligation before you even get to the mortgage.
+In some new Front Range developments, the combined monthly cost (HOA + metro district + property tax) runs $600 to $1,000 or more.
+I've seen buyers' faces when they do that math for the first time.

-Altitude affects everything.
-From insurance costs to maintenance schedules to water usage, living in Colorado at elevation creates unique financial considerations that affect HOA budgets and reserve planning.
+Altitude affects everything from insurance costs to maintenance schedules to water usage.
+Living at elevation creates financial realities that show up in HOA budgets and reserve planning, whether the HOA acknowledges them or not.

 Growth means new communities.
-Colorado's population growth means new HOA communities are formed regularly.
-Buying in a new community means buying with a developer-controlled board, limited financial history, and CC&Rs that haven't been tested by real-world living.
-The transition from developer control to homeowner control can be rocky.
+Colorado's population growth means new HOA communities are popping up constantly.
+Buying in a brand-new community means buying with a developer-controlled board, limited financial history, and CC&Rs that haven't been tested by actual residents doing actual things.
+The transition from developer control to homeowner control can get ugly.
+It often does.

 Best Practices for Colorado Closings

 - 1.Check for metro districts.
-Always verify whether the property is in a metro district in addition to the HOA.
+Always verify whether the property sits in a metro district on top of the HOA.
 Check the county assessor's records.
+Don't assume the listing agent knows.

 - 1.Order early despite no hard deadline.
-The lack of a statutory timeline means you have less recourse if the management company is slow.
-Ordering early gives you buffer.
+The lack of a statutory timeline means you have less recourse when the management company is slow.
+Give yourself buffer.
+Lots of it.

 - 1.Verify insurance carefully.
 Especially in wildfire-prone areas.
-Insurance gaps or excessive deductibles should be flagged immediately.
+Insurance gaps or excessive deductibles should be flagged the moment you spot them, not three days before closing.

 - 1.Know the contract contingencies.
-Colorado's contract structure has specific HOA document review provisions.
-Track the deadlines carefully.
+Colorado's contract structure has specific HOA document review provisions with specific deadlines.
+Track them.
+Miss one and your buyer loses their out.

 - 1.Account for altitude.
-For mountain properties, consider whether the reserve study adequately accounts for accelerated wear on exterior components.
+For mountain properties, look at whether the reserve study actually accounts for accelerated wear on exterior components.
+If every replacement timeline matches a sea-level property, someone wasn't paying attention.